 d. withdraw from the agreement.

-When claiming the defect in question, the Purchaser informs GD as to which of the aforementioned options the Purchaser has selected and does so either immediately or without undue delay thereafter whereby the selected option can be then changed only if so approved by GD; with the exception of a defect requested by the Purchaser to be repaired and subsequently being identified as irreparable.
-If the defects are not removed by GD within a reasonable period or if the Purchaser is informed by GD that the defects in question will not be removed, the Purchaser may and can claim a reasonable discount on the purchase price instead of withdrawing from the agreement or withdraw from the agreement.
+When claiming the defect in question, the Purchaser informs GDM as to which of the aforementioned options the Purchaser has selected and does so either immediately or without undue delay thereafter whereby the selected option can be then changed only if so approved by GDM; with the exception of a defect requested by the Purchaser to be repaired and subsequently being identified as irreparable.
+If the defects are not removed by GD within a reasonable period or if the Purchaser is informed by GDM that the defects in question will not be removed, the Purchaser may and can claim a reasonable discount on the purchase price instead of withdrawing from the agreement or withdraw from the agreement.

 If the Purchaser fails to select one of the options mentioned above, the rights implied by immaterial breach apply – see below.

 In addition to cases where GDM cannot deliver a new defect-free product, replace the component part or repair the product, Purchasers-consumers may and can claim a reasonable discount also in cases where GDM fails to remedy the situation within a reasonable period or where the remedy would cause significant inconvenience to the Purchaser.

 If improper performance constitutes other than material breach, the Purchaser may and can have the defect removed or be given a reasonable discount on the purchase price.

 Unless the Purchaser claims the discount on the purchase price or withdraws from the agreement, GD may deliver the missing parts or remove the legal defect.
 Other defects can be removed at GD’s discretion either by repair or delivery of a new product.